Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It seems like you've provided a placeholder for a file that doesn't contain actual text for translation.
-Please provide the text you would like translated into Japanese, and I would be happy to help! 😊
+Sure!
+However, it seems like you've provided a file descriptor instead of the text you want translated.
+Please provide the actual content from the README.md file, and I'll be happy to translate it into Japanese and add some engaging emojis!